Marjon de Vos

-I’m a NWO VENI postdoctoral fellow at the laboratory of Genetics at Wageningen University (The Netherlands) where I investigate the evolution of antibiotic resistance and microbe-microbe interactions in polymicrobial infections.
+As a NWO VENI postdoctoral fellow at the laboratory of Genetics at Wageningen University I investigated the evolution of antibiotic resistance and microbe-microbe interactions in polymicrobial infections.

 During my postdoc in the Biophysics and Systems Biology group at IST Austria (group moved to Cologne) I worked on microbial interactions in bacterial communities derived from patients suffering from urinary tract infections, and antibiotic resistance.

-During my PhD in the Biophysics group at FOM Institute AMOLF I studied genetic and environmental interactions that determine the course of evolution.
+During my PhD in the Biophysics group at AMOLF I studied genetic and environmental interactions that determine the course of evolution.
 The results were described using the fitness landscape metaphor.